frank84610/HW3/README.md

 ### Get SIFT points and descriptors
 Download [VLFeat 0.9.17 binary package](http://www.vlfeat.org/download.html).
 We are only using the `vl_sift` or `vl_siftdescriptor` function.
 VL Feat Matlab reference: [http://www.vlfeat.org/matlab/matlab.html](http://www.vlfeat.org/matlab/matlab.html)

-For using corner detector (Hw2) and `vl_siftdescriptor`, you need to implement `my_sift.m`
+(extra credit) For using corner detector (Hw2) and `vl_siftdescriptor`, you need to implement `my_sift.m`.

 ### Matching SIFT Descriptors
-Edit `SIFTSimpleMatcher.m` to calculate the Euclidean distance between a given SIFT descriptor from im- age 1 and all SIFT descriptors from image 2.
+Edit `SIFTSimpleMatcher.m` to calculate the Euclidean distance between a given SIFT descriptor from image 1 and all SIFT descriptors from image 2.
 Then use this to determine if there’s a good match: if the distance to the closest vector is significantly (by a factor which is given) smaller than the distance to the second-closest, we call it a match.
 The output of the function is an array where each row holds the indices of one pair of matching descriptors.

 Run the provided `EvaluateSIFTMatcher.m` to check your implementation.
 You can also use `PlotMatch.m` to visualize the matches.